 There are a number of colleges out there that don’t require an application fee at all.

-Tulane University in New Orleans, Louisiana Denison University in Granville, Ohio, and Alabama State University in Montgomery are just a few of the many schools that don’t require an application fee.
+Tulane University in New Orleans, Loyola University Chicago, and Baylor University in Waco, Texas are just a few of the many schools that don’t require an application fee.

 Paying for College